januszgrze/bitcoinrollups/blogs/rollups-basically/rollups-basically.md

 ## Rollups (Basically)

+In this blog we attempt to simply define rollups and outline a rollup transaction's lifecycle.

 Rollups are blockchains that are built atop another blockchain (somtimes known as the parent blockchain or Layer 1).
 The reason Bitcoin community members have looked at adopting rollups is to increase transaction throughput, and also create additional execution environments that add more programmability to Bitcoin.
 To enhance the transaction capacity of Layer 1, rollups take the execution of transactions offchain.

 Although the execution happens offchain, the state root and necessary transaction data is submitted to Layer 1.
 This specific design enables rollups to inherit some of the security from the blockchain that they are built on top of, and sets them apart from state channels and sidechains as these solutions mostly keep their transaction data offchain.